Lego Fusion: Resort Designer

 Resort Designer (set number: 21208) was released on 1 September 2014 and based on Lego Friends theme.
 The set consists of 263 pieces with a Fusion capture plate and one mini-doll figure.
 It enables children to create a 2D house model by placing bricks on the Fusion capture plate, scanning with a smartphone or tablet and playing with the Lego Fusion Resort Designer app to unlock game levels.
 The set included a Lego mini-doll figure of Olivia.
 Lego Fusion Resort Designer app included the game levels of Lego Friends theme.
 The set was designed primarily for girls aged 7 to 12 years old.

-App
+Apps

 The 3 Lego Fusion apps were released on 13 August 2014 and Lego Fusion Resort Designer app was released on 1 September 2014.
 Each of the Lego Fusion apps was based on different Lego themes.
 Each of the Lego Fusion apps allows the user to select the game levels, build the construction set by place in a Fusion capture plate, scan the Fusion capture plate with the game app and play the game levels.